mantreshkhurana/x-toxicity-detection-flask/README.md

 python app.py
 ```

-If you want to run the app in a Window GUI:
+Run the app in a window GUI:

 ```bash
 python app.py --window